 Looking for current resources to use in your Mutt-i-grees lessons?
-Dogs in the News provides a compilation of news stories featuring dogs that may inspire students to put empathy into action.
+Dogs & Cats in the News provides a compilation of news stories featuring dogs and cats that may inspire students to put empathy into action.